 - Heated outside mirrors

-The Toyota Tundra 1794 edition is equipped with a 381 horsepower 5.7-liter V-8 engine that provides the truck with 401 foot-pounds of torque.
+The Toyota Tundra 1794 edition is equipped with a 3.5-liter V6 engine with 389 hp and 479 lb-ft of torque.
 All these features mean that you’ll be riding in comfort, but also have more than enough power.